 For those of you who have come to our summer camp in any of the past years, you may have seen our guides wearing a specific type of sandals called Chacos.
-Our summer guides are required to have these shoes in order to work at our camp because of their durability and strong grip that is necessary for the types of adventures we lead our campers through.
+Many of our summer guides have these shoes at our camp because of their durability and strong grip that is necessary for the types of adventures we lead our campers through.
 Many of our campers ask about these Chaco sandals and it can become confusing with the different types and which is better for what activity.
 However, we at Rock-N-Water are experienced with these sandals and are here to help!

 The Different Types